EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - EBC Jury

-The Jury which will evaluate the performing acts is composed of a maximum of six (6) judges, who all need to be recognized blues experts, also considering gender issues, and preferably all having a different nationality.
+The Jury which will evaluate the performing acts is composed of a maximum of six (6) judges, who all need to be recognized blues experts, also taking into account gender issues, and preferably all having a different nationality.

 The EBU Board will identify and invite the remaining judges.
 One substitute judge can also be appointed.

 The judges may not vote for bands or acts representing their home country.
 A mathematical adjustment by the average of quotations of the concerned judge is made to balance the figures.